aws-samples/gitlab-for-eks/content/040_gitlab_gitops_via_agent/042_prepare_gitops_app.md

 23. *Click* **Add variable**

     > You should now have two variables in 'yourpersonalgroup' that contains READ_REG_USER and READ_REG_TOKEN with the values from the Deploy Token creation.

-{{< admonition type=info title="Info" open=true >}}

-This least privilege approach publishes registry read credentials to the entire subgroup heirarchy for all registries in the same heirarchy.
-This is a handy method when there are many Application Projects whose images are being used by many Environment Deployment Projects that share a common parent group.
-{{< /admonition >}}

 {{< admonition type=success title="Accomplished Outcomes" open=true >}}